-For the remainder of the semester you'll be building a simple Android app allowing you to browse and share favorite places in the Champaign-Urbana area.
-While this app is not overly complicated, it allows us to illustrate several key concepts:
+For this project you’ll be building a simple Android app allowing you to browse and rate courses at the University of Illinois.
+While this app is not too complicated, it allows us to explore several important concepts:

 One of the first things we’ll look at together is what happens when your app starts.